admztech/github-Pratice/readme.md

 # git push origin main

 Now we can push the localy repository changes to the remotely to origin .
-That origin is the link we set
+That origin is the link we set. that is done now